Building Canada Strong

 PDEC systems approach

-Costs amortized across transit, marine, port, and aviation.
-No single customer exceeds 25% of demand.
+Costs amortized across transit, marine, port, rail, aviation, and defense.
+No single application exceeds 25% of modelled demand.

 Existing industrial campus